SirDers/Super-Short-Bros/README.md

 # Super-Short-Bros.
 ## Description
 A short 2D platformer written in JavaFX.
-This was my computer Science 2 final project during my first year at University of Wisconsin-Stout.
+This was my Computer Science 2 final project during my first year at University of Wisconsin-Stout.
 I wanted to challenge myself with a tile-scrolling 2D platformer.
-This was my first time making a game in java and I used several work arounds to finish it on time, so there are many areas of improvement in the code.
+This was my first time making a game in Java and I used several work arounds to finish it on time, so there are many areas of improvement in the code.

 There are 4 levels:
 1. **Grass 1** -- Easy; teaches controls (Has secret exit)
-2. **Grass 2** -- Easy; shows player existence of secrete exits  (Has secret exit)
+2. **Grass 2** -- Easy; shows player existence of secret exits  (Has secret exit)
-3. **Ring City** -- Very difficult.
-(I wanted one challenging level for the project.
-A level like this would be a final challenge after the player has completed all levels before it.)
+3. **Ring City** -- Very difficult; I wanted one challenging level for the project.
+A level like this would be a final challenge after the player has completed all levels before it.
-4. **Chess World** -- Player changes into different chess pieces that have different abilities using L. (This is just a quick demo I made for an idea I had with chess-themed power-ups.)
+4. **Chess World** -- Player changes into different chess pieces that have different abilities using L. (This is just a quick demo I made for an idea I had with chess-themed power-ups.
+It is not well implemented at this time.)

 Make your own levels with the level editor too!
+(For a new empty level, delete or move the level1.bin file from the project folder.
+Opening the exe will create a new empty level1.bin for you to edit.)

 ### Features
 - Custom level file format